zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 ## PowerShell

+Start by connecting to Windows PowerShell.

-For details on assigning policies to users and groups using PowerShell, see [Assign policies to users and groups](assign-policies-users-and-groups.md).
+After you create or update new policies, you can assign them to users or groups.
+For more details on assigning policies to users and groups using PowerShell, see [Assign policies to users and groups](assign-policies-users-and-groups.md).

 ### Manage recording